vidyalathabadde/Atomic_Features/Atomic/guided_Atomic_OpenMPMigration/README.md

   - #pragma omp atomic update
 - #pragma acc atomic capture

-  The `atomic capture` updates the value of a variable while capturing the original or final value of the variable atomically..
+  The `atomic capture` updates the value of a variable while capturing the original or final value of the variable atomically.
 This has been translated into:
   - #pragma omp atomic capture